-Gerry Rafferty’s hit “Baker Street,” best known for its legendary saxophone riff, is a rock song that touches on themes of exhaustion, longing, and a life stuck in limbo.
-The lyrics were written while Rafferty was dealing with legal battles after leaving the band Stealers Wheel, splitting his time between London and his hometown in Scotland.
+Gerry Rafferty’s hit “Baker Street,” best known for its legendary saxophone riff, is a rock song with themes of exhaustion, longing, and a life stuck in limbo.
+The lyrics were written while Rafferty was dealing with legal battles after leaving the band Stealers Wheel, and splitting his time between London and his hometown in Scotland.

 Below you’ll find a full interpretation of the lyrics in “Baker Street.”